Conewago Recreation Trail

 The Conewago Recreation Trail is a public recreational rail trail that follows the once Cornwall-Lebanon Railroad rail corridor for a total of slightly over 5.0 miles.
-The trail stretches from Elizabethtown, PA to the Lebanon County Line, PA, at which point it links up to the Lebanon Valley Rail Trail which continues for another 15.0 miles.
+The trail stretches from Elizabethtown, Pennsylvania, to the Lebanon County Line, Pennsylvania, at which point it links up to the Lebanon Valley Rail Trail which continues for another 15.0 miles.
 The Conewago Recreation Trail runs adjacent to the Conewago Creek running through quiet farmland and forested areas.

 Trail goers can enjoy walking, jogging, bicycling, horseback riding and other non-motorized recreational uses from dawn to dusk, seven days a week throughout the year.
 The majority of the trail is shaded by tree cover which limits the direct sunlight in the summer months.
 The level and crushed limestone makes the trail suitable for walkers, joggers, bicyclists, and horseback riding.
 Popular winter activities include cross-country skiing and snowshoeing.